 You will be able to discuss your child's progress at Parents' Consultations.
-Your child's tracker will be discussed and shared with you either via parents evening, a phone call or via a paper copy being sent home.
-At Bishop Bronescombe we have an open-door policy and your child's class teacher is available if you wish to raise a concern.
-Appointments can be made to speak in more detail to the class teacher or SENDCo by calling the school office.
+Your child's APDR tracker will be discussed and shared with you either via parents evening, a phone call or via a paper copy being sent home.
+At Bishop Bronescombe we have an open door policy and your child's class teacher is available if you wish to raise a concern.
+Appointments can be made to speak in more detail to the class teacher or SENCo by calling the school office or contacting her directly